brand icon Jul29

 Some people use them to save space, which they certainly do, but I like them to keep things organized so when I land I know where everything is.
 I hate digging through things in a hotel or wherever I’m staying, especially if I have an early morning run.

-Sometimes I pop the cubes into the dresser drawers and sometimes I just keep them in my suitcase.
+Sometimes I pop the cubes into the dresser drawers and other times I just keep them in my suitcase.
 Either way, it keeps things together neatly.
-I love that I can use the zippers to stuff more things inside while still keeping things compact.
-A set of packing cubes makes a huge difference when packing in a carryon, both for space and convenience.
+A set of packing cubes makes a huge difference when packing in a carry-on, both for space and convenience.

 A note about packing folders: I find they aren’t big enough and wrinkle my clothes more.
 So I go for packing cube sets that include a couple of flat envelopes.
 I’ve never used compression bags so I can’t speak to those!

-Again, people have super strong feelings about this.
-My strong feelings: I roll my running clothes and put them into a packing cube with running socks, sports bras and any fuel (I like Honey Stingers Energy Gels) and/or protein I’m bringing.
-But I fold my normal clothes.
+People have super strong feelings about this.
+My strong feelings: I roll my workout clothes and pajamas, but I fold my normal clothes.
 I find this helps my clothes get less wrinkled and laying bulkier things flat (e.g. jeans, sweaters) saves space.
-Rolling your clothes saves slightly more space but only if they’re thin and wrinkle free.
+Rolling your clothes saves slightly more space but only if they’re thin and wrinkles don’t matter (or they’re wrinkle-free).

 1. Outfit planning – more on that below